 There will be an usher at each entrance who will welcome you and direct you to your seat once the house is open.

+Please check in using the NHS COVID-19 app on arrival.
 Please do not enter the building if you or anyone you live with have experienced symptoms of COVID-19 within the last 14 days, or if you have been advised by NHS Test and Trace to self isolate.

 Will I get a refund if the show is cancelled?